 The two largest international airports closest to Derawan are Tawau (in the Malaysian state of Sabah) and Balikpapan (in the Indonesian state of Kalimantan).

-We can see it on the map opposite, the route to reach Derawan depends on the side by which Borneo approaches: Malaysia or Indonesia.
+As you can see on the map opposite, the route to Derawan depends on which side Borneo is approached: Malaysia or Indonesia.

 Those who read this blog for several years may remember it.
 The itinerary, when I was planning my trip to Borneo from 2009, was already asking some dilemmas.